By Chris Carmichael Head Coach CTS

 RETEST BEFORE RESTARTING

-While you have likely tried to maintain some level of fitness through the stay-at-home’ orders, it is important to take a new field test and establish an accurate lactate threshold power value based on the fitness you have right now.
+While you may or may not have tried to maintain some level of fitness through end of the year, it is important to take a new field test and establish an accurate lactate threshold power value based on the fitness you have right now.
 Two common tests are a 20-minute or an 8-minute time-trial effort.
 Your training intensities should then be based on 95 percent of your 20-minute power or 90 percent of your 8-minute power.